reigncl/RAuth/README.md

 ## Create an authorization handler

-This handler allows you to create the session
+This handler allows create the session

 ```ts
 // Handler to GET /authorize?grant_type=basic